JaydeepSonawane/Eyes-tracker/README.md

 # Eyes-tracker
-His is just a small JS work made by me, just for fun!
+Hi, this is just a small JS work made by me, just for fun!